yvelikova/axway-open-docs/content/en/docs/apigw_polref/routing_jms.md

 **JMS Service**:
 Click the browse button on the right, and select an existing JMS service in the tree.
 To add a JMS Service, right-click the **JMS Services** tree node, and select **Add a JMS Service**.
 Alternatively, you can configure JMS services under the **Environment Configuration** > **External Connections** node in the Policy Studio tree.
-For more details, see [*Configure messaging services* on page 1](general_messaging.htm).
+For more details, see [Configure messaging services](/docs/apigw_poldev/general_messaging/).

 **Source type**:
 Select one of the following from the list: